bokeh/bokeh/docs/bokeh/source/docs/dev_guide/bokehjs.rst

 In addition to using BokehJS to create visualizations based on JSON data, you can also use BokehJS as a standalone JavaScript library.
-See :ref:`userguide_bokehjs` for more information on creating visualizations directly with BokehJS.
+See :ref:`ug_advanced_bokehjs` for more information on creating visualizations directly with BokehJS.

 .. _contributor_guide_bokehjs_source_location: